chrislovecnm/chrislovecnm.com/_posts/2017-10-07-highly-available-resilient-applications-3-of-3.md

 ### Shortcomings of Affinity and Anti-Affinity Selectors

-As previously mentioned the scheduler, without specific filters, spreads pods across nodes.
-When specific selectors are added to the scheduler filters, the filtersdo impact the speed of a deployment of a pod.
+As previously mentioned the scheduler, without specific filters, spreads Pods across nodes.
+When specific selectors are added to the scheduler filters, the filters do impact the speed of a deployment of a Pod.
 Exact numbers on the impact of scaling are not available at this time, but this impact is a known issue.
 The recommendation is to use the selector only when needed, and most often with applications that have state and maintain data persistence.